elupovit/sqlalchemy-challenge/README.md

   * Return a JSON list of Temperature Observations (tobs) for the previous year.

 * `/api/v1.0/<start>` and `/api/v1.0/<start>/<end>`
+* Create two parameters "start=none" and "end=none"
+* Will always have start date, not always end date.
+This is where we are using the final query.

   * Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.